-Lightly steamed carrots will release more of their beta carotene, but, whether you enjoy them raw or cooked, you’ll get all the benefits of 4.68 grams of fiber in each cup.
-It takes about 6 cups of carrots to reach the daily recommended fiber intake.
+Lightly steamed carrots will release more of their beta carotene.
+But if you enjoy them raw, you’ll get all the benefits of 2 grams of fiber in each large carrot.
+It takes about 14 large carrots to reach the daily recommended fiber intake.

 Riced cauliflower is a popular low-carb alternative to starchy vegetables and can be made into pizza crust and chips.
-It’s great way to add fiber to your diet, but it may not get you to the 28 grams of daily recommended fiber every day.
-That would mean eating about 8.5 cups of cooked cauliflower, every day.
+It’s great way to add more foods high in fiber fiber to your diet, but it may not get you to the 28 grams of daily recommended fiber every day.
+That would mean eating about 2 medium-sized heads of cauliflower, every day.